 Over the years, the Sainte-Anne Singers have made numerous appearances at the Montreal Museum of Fine Arts, the Festival de musique religieuse and the Mondial Choral Loto-Québec, as well as the Montreal Bach Festival.
 The choir has performed twice at Podium, Canada's national choral conference, most recently in 2014 in Halifax.
 The singers have also participated in some exciting musical collaborations, notably with the John Laing Singers of Hamilton, Ontario, the Montreal Chamber Orchestra and the St. Lawrence Choir.

 Always eager to deepen its performance skills, the choir has worked in recent years with renowned conductors such as Jon Washburn (Canada), Erik Westberg (Sweden), Maria Guinand (Venezuela), and Julia Davids, with the Canadian Chamber Choir, in events sponsored by the Montreal Choral Institute.

 In 2010 and again in 2015, the Sainte-Anne Singers were awarded second place in the chamber choir category of the National Competition for Canadian Amateur Choirs.

-This year, the ensemble produced a CD, Nuits d’hiver, to celebrate its 30 th anniversary.
-At the same time, the choir has been chosen, along with 18 other choirs across the country, to record a track for a new CD of French-Canadian music produced by Radio-Canada in honour of another important anniversary – Canada’s 150th !
+In 2017, the ensemble produced a CD, Nuits d’hiver, to celebrate its 30th anniversary (available on CD Baby and Google Play).
+At the same time, the choir was chosen, along with 18 other choirs across the country, to record a track for a new CD of French-Canadian music produced by Radio-Canada in honour of Canada’s 150th.